Super $q$-Howe duality and web categories: Applications

 \end{lem}

-\begin{proof} By Proposition~\ref{prop-green} and Corollary~\ref{cor-green}: any given web $u\in\End_{\InSp}(\vec{K})$ can be expressed using black or green edges with labels at most $2$.
-Using Lemma~\ref{lem-hecke} and additionally~\cite[Subsection~4.2]{ras}, where Rasmussen's singular crossings correspond to green dumbbells with label $2$, provides the statement.
+\begin{proof} By \fullref{prop-green} and \fullref{cor-green}: any given web $u\in\End_{\InSp}(\vec{K})$ can be expressed using black or green edges with labels at most $2$.
+Using \fullref{lem-hecke} and additionally \cite[Section 4.2]{ras}, where Rasmussen's singular crossings correspond to green dumbbells with label $2$, provides the statement.
 Note that Rasmussen's relations II and III are already part of our diagrammatic calculus. \end{proof}